okohll/abdocs/content/docs/views/_index.md

 There are many other uses we'll come across throughout this documentation, in fact almost every major feature depends on views in some way.

-So it's a useful topic to understand comprehensively.
+So it's a useful topic to understand.